 - Last, bring to a simmer on medium heat, reduce heat and lid.
 Stirring occasionally, cook on low until the onions are tender.
 Stir in a bit of lime juice just before sharing.

-The bean brine thickens as the beans cook and create a creamy, flavorful base for this black bean side dish.
+The bean brine thickens as the beans cook and creates a creamy, flavorful base for this black bean side dish.

-- If you are someone who loves black beans, you can easily and economically cook black beans from dry beans using my How to Make Black Beans guide.
-Homemade beans are so flavorful, they’re freezer friendly and can be used in many of your favorite Mexican food recipes.
+- If you love black beans, you can easily and economically cook black beans from dry beans using my How to Cook Black Beans guide.
+Homemade beans are so flavorful; they’re freezer-friendly and can be used in many of your favorite Mexican food recipes.

-- This Mexican black beans recipe yields four modest servings, but the recipe doubles with ease if needed.
+- This Mexican black beans recipe yields four modest servings.
+The recipe doubles easily if needed.

 - Spanish Brown Rice